 If a test center is closed due to weather or other emergency conditions, Pearson VUE will email candidates to inform them of the closure and provide them with the opportunity to reschedule their examination at no cost.
-If a candidate believes extreme weather conditions prohibit safe travel to the test center, they must contact CDR within three days of the scheduled examination date to request reauthorization.
-Candidates should email CDR at cdrexams@eatright.org to provide a detailed explanation, supporting documentation detailing the weather conditions in their area, and a request for reauthorization.
+If a candidate believes extreme weather conditions prohibit safe travel to the test center or that illness prevents them from testing, they must contact CDR within three days of the scheduled examination date to request reauthorization.
+Candidates should email CDR at cdrexams@eatright.org to provide a detailed explanation, supporting documentation detailing the weather conditions in their area/illness, and a request for reauthorization.